 The Bargello is Florence’s sculpture museum, which creates a three-dimensional counterpart to the Uffizi’s collection of Renaissance paintings.
 Although I used to think that painting was more appealing and easier to understand than sculpture (and architecture), any time I’ve brought visiting friends to the Bargello, they’ve been really excited about the art there.
 Unlike the Uffizi, which is huge and has a ton of must-sees, the Bargello really only has a few super important sculptures, giving you more time to enjoy them before you get “museum fatigue”.
 It’s also a rather pleasant museum, not terribly crowded, with interesting spaces and a variety of types of works and rooms.

-To help your next visit, I’ve made a list of my favourite works of art in the Bargello Museum.
+To help your next visit, here’s a list of my favourite works of art in the Bargello Museum.
 I’ve mentioned the top, most famous sculptures but this is also a personal list so I’ve included some quirky items you won’t be seeing anywhere else – guaranteed!
+In the video below, you can get a feel for the space.

 Donatello’s St. George and the Dragon